-This provisional ecological site occurs in the Dry Grassland climatic zone of MLRA 52.
+This provisional ecological site occurs in all climatic zones of MLRA 52.
 Figure 1 illustrates the distribution of this ecological site based on current data.
 This map is approximate, is not intended to be definitive, and may be subject to change.
-Onsite evaluations are necessary, particularly in boundary or intergrade areas where ecological sites from multiple climate zones may overlap.
-Loamy Sodic Dry Grassland is an ecological site of limited extent occurring on alluvial landscapes throughout MLRA 52.
-It occurs on alluvial fans, drainageways, and terraces where salts have accumulated.
+Saline Overflow is a moderately extensive ecological site, approximately 136,000 acres, occurring on alluvial landscapes throughout MLRA 52.
+It occurs on floodplains, alluvial fans, and stream terraces where seasonal flooding occurs and salts have accumulated.
+Sometimes, but not always, a seasonal water table is present at a depth of more than 40 inches below the soil surface, especially during peak runoff periods.

-The distinguishing characteristic of this site is that soils contain less than 35 percent clay in the upper 4 inches and that saline, sodic, or saline-sodic conditions are evident in the upper 20 inches of soil.
-Soils for this ecological site are typically very deep (more than 60 inches) and derived from fine-loamy alluvium or outwash deposits.
-Soil textures in the upper 4 inches are typically loam, clay loam, silt loam, or silty clay loam.
-Soils typically have an ochric epipedon.
-Characteristic vegetation is western wheatgrass (Pascopyrum smithii) and inland saltgrass (Distichlis spicata).
-The principal sagebrush species on this site is silver sagebrush (Artemisia cana), which typically only occurs at low cover.
+The distinguishing characteristics of this site are that it receives additional moisture from surface water and that saline, sodic, or saline-sodic conditions are evident in the upper 20 inches of soil.
+Soils for this ecological site are typically very deep (more than 60 inches) and derived from clayey alluvium.
+Soil textures in the upper 4 inches are typically clay or silty clay.
+Characteristic vegetation is mostly western wheatgrass (Pascopyrum smithii).
+The principal shrub is greasewood (Sarcobatus vermiculatus).
+Other shrubs that may occur are silver sagebrush (Artemisia cana) and Gardner's saltbush (Atriplex gardneri).
+Total shrub cover is approximately 5 percent.